🎉 Try the public beta of the new docs site at algolia.com/doc-beta! 🎉

 });

 Before setting useCookie to true, you should get user consent.
 For example, you can dynamically update the useCookie parameter when the user accepts non-essential cookies.
-Use the partial parameter to only update the useCookie option without changing the others.
+Use the partial parameter in the init method to only update the useCookie option without changing the others.

 1